smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Audible-Status-Notification.md

 ## Alternatives considered

 There is no alternative.
-There is idea to add only parameters to the existing API.
-However, there is no existing API that suits the purpose, and since the merit of being able to handle audio alone is losted, it seems not good.
+I considered only adding parameters to the existing API.
+However, there is no existing API that suits the purpose, and since the merit of being able to handle audio alone is lost, this does not seem to be a good alternative.